Ash diebackPUBLISHED ON: 17 MAY 2023

-You may have heard of a disease called ash dieback – otherwise known as chalara – which is affecting some trees in the UK.
+You may have heard of a disease called ash dieback – otherwise called chalara – which is affecting some woodlands in the UK.

 This disease, caused by a fungus, blocks the tree’s water transport system.
 It spreads via spores blown by the wind and can travel at least 10 miles.

-Ash is only a minor component in the New Forest due to the acidic, nutrient-poor soils and is generally only found in small numbers in hedgerows, or as an occasional roadside tree.
+Ash is only a minor component in the New Forest due to the acidic, nutrient-poor soils and is generally only found in small numbers along watercourses, or as an occasional roadside tree.
 The impact has therefore not been anything like elsewhere in the country, which is sadly seeing many ash trees felled.

-‘Each year, our partners Forestry England and Hampshire and Isle of Wight Wildlife Trust have to fell a number of trees where they present a potential health and safety hazard.’
+‘Each year, our partner Forestry England has to fell a small number of trees where they present a potential health and safety hazard.’

-Ash also features in Forestry England’s roadside safety surveys to ensure the conditions at the road edges are favourable, with fortunately only a small number having to be felled in the New Forest area this year.
+Ash also features in Forestry England’s roadside safety surveys to ensure the conditions at the road edges are favourable but only a small number have been felled in the New Forest area this year.

-Michael Pittock from Forestry England, said: ‘Finding ash dieback doesn’t mean we have to remove every ash tree.
-Those trees showing tolerance are kept and monitored, and the gaps left by felling will benefit those young seedlings on the forest floor by giving them more light and space.’
+Michael Ullman, Forester for the area with Forestry England, said: ‘Finding ash dieback doesn’t mean we have to take out every ash tree.
+Those trees showing tolerance are kept and monitored, and we can help these trees stay resilient by reducing the size of the crown or reducing their overall size.
+The gaps left by those trees that do need to be felled benefits those young seedlings on the forest floor by giving them more light and space.’

 Visitors can also do their bit to help local trees by cleaning dogs, buggies, bikes and feet after every woodland visit, lessening the potential for spreading infections such as chalara.